julianfields/julianfields/source/2015-07-28-mp-interview.html.markdown

 I grew up all over the place.
 I was born in Mass, where my folks met, and moved to the suburb of Dublin outside Columbus, OH.
 I stayed in Ohio until graduating high school, the last few years of high school, half the day in Dublin doing pre reqs for college, and the second half of the day a fine arts high school in fort Hayes.
-And then eventually moved to the west coast, San Francicso and Portland.
+Then eventually moved to the west coast, San Francicso and Portland.

 **Has where you grew up influenced your art and design?**